-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC6.1.5 Access to the ECP requires users to authenticate via a user account and password.
-Observed the authentication procedures for the ECP to determine that access to the ECP required users to authenticate via a user account and password.
-No exceptions noted. external user to issuing system credentials and gran is whose access is administered by th credentials are removed when user ac e entity.
-For those users whose acce CC6.2.1 Procedures exist and are followed to establish new user access privileges to the corporate network domain.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results external user CC6.2 Prior to issuing system credentials and granting system access, the entity registers and authorizes new internal and external users whose access is administered by the entity.
+For those users whose access is administered by the entity, user system credentials are removed when user access is no longer authorized.
+CC6.2.1 Procedures exist and are followed to establish new user access privileges to the corporate network domain.
 Inspected the user access request tracking documentation for a sample of employees hired during the period to determine that procedures existed and were followed to establish new user access privileges to corporate network domain for each employee sampled.
 No exceptions noted.
-CC6.2.2 A termination ticket is completed, and network access is revoked for employees as a component of the employee termination process.
-Inspected the termination tracking documentation and network user account listing for a sample of employees terminated during the period to determine that a termination ticket was completed, and network access was revoked for each employee sampled.
-The test of the control activity, performed in September 2022, disclosed that access to the network was not revoked in a timely manner upon termination for one of 61 terminated employees sampled.
-Subsequent testing, performed in October 2022, disclosed that the account for the aforementioned employee was disabled.
-Additional testing of the control activity, performed in October 2022, disclosed that no login activity occurred subsequent to the termination date for the aforementioned employee. assets based ntity authorizes, modifies, or removes on roles, responsibilities, or the syste segregation of duties, to meet the ent em design and changes, giving consid CC6.3.1 Procedures exist and are followed to establish new user access privileges to the corporate network domain.
+CC6.2.2 Procedures exist and are followed to revoke corporate network domain access upon termination of employment.
+Inspected the termination notification e-mail and evidence of corporate network domain user access revocation for a sample of employees terminated during the period to determine that procedures existed and were followed to revoke corporate network domain access upon termination of employment for each employee sampled.
+No exceptions noted. assets based ntity authorizes, modifies, or removes I on roles, responsibilities, or the syste segregation of duties, to meet the ent em design and changes, giving consid CC6.3.1 Procedures exist and are followed to establish new user access privileges to the corporate network domain.
 Inspected the user access request tracking documentation for a sample of employees hired during the period to determine that procedures existed and were followed to establish new user access privileges to corporate network domain for each employee sampled.
 No exceptions noted.
-CC6.3.2 A termination ticket is completed, and network access is revoked for employees as a component of the employee termination process.
-Inspected the termination tracking documentation and network user account listing for a sample of employees terminated during the period to determine that a termination ticket was completed, and network access was revoked for each employee sampled.
-Refer to the test results for control activity CC6.2.2
+CC6.3.2 Procedures exist and are followed to revoke corporate network domain access upon termination of employment.
+Inspected the termination notification e-mail and evidence of corporate network domain user access revocation for a sample of employees terminated during the period to determine that procedures existed and were followed to revoke corporate network domain access upon termination of employment for each employee sampled.
+No exceptions noted.
+CC6.3.3 Predefined security groups are utilized to assign role-based access privileges and segregate access to data for the in-scope systems.
+Inspected the network domain user account and role assignments listings with the assistance of the global operations compliance senior specialist to determine that predefined security groups were utilized to assign role-based access privileges and segregate access to data for the corporate network domain.
+No exceptions noted.